apricote/apricote.de/content/posts/ccm-from-scratch/part-1.md

 // [Imports]

 // The main function is called as the entrypoint of our Go binary. func main() {
 	// k8s.io/cloud-provider has an elaborate way to read the configuration from flags.
 	// I found this very tedious to debug, but at least we do not have to do this ourselves. ccmOptions, err := options.NewCloudControllerManagerOptions()
 	if err != nil {
 		klog.Fatalf("unable to initialize command options: %v", err) }

-    // Can be used to add custom flags to the binary, we dont need this. fss := cliflag.NamedFlagSets{}
+	// Can be used to add custom flags to the binary, we don't need this. fss := cliflag.NamedFlagSets{}

 	// This initializes the CLI command.
 The arguments are interesting, so lets take a closer look: command := app.NewCloudControllerManagerCommand(
 		// The options we initialized earlier.
 		ccmOptions,
 		// This is a custom function that needs to return a [cloudprovider.Interface],
 		// we will get to this soon.
 		cloudInitializer,
 		// This defines which controllers are started, if wanted,
 		// one can add additional controller loops heroe app.DefaultInitFuncConstructors,
 		// Kubernetes v1.28 renamed the controllers to more sensible names, this
 		// map makes it so that old command-line arguments (--controllers) still work names.CCMControllerAliases(),
 		// Our optional additional flags
 		fss,
 		// A [<-chan struct{}] that can be used to shut down the CCM on demand,
 		// we do not need this.
 		wait.NeverStop,
 	)
 	// Actually run the command to completion. code := cli.Run(command)
 	os.Exit(code)
 }
 ```

 Now, this does not compile right now.
 We use the undefined `cloudInitalizer` method.
 The method signature we need to implement is `(*config.CompletedConfig) cloudprovider.Interface`.
 The sample code includes this method, but I found it overly complex for our small CCM, so we will implement it ourselves.
 Lets take a closer look at the interface we need to return in the next section.

 ### `cloudprovider.Interface`